Navy Federal cashRewards Plus Card: $200 Cash Bonus, $98 Walmart+ Credit, 2% Cash Back, No Annual Fee

 • No annual fee.

 Annual Walmart+ membership must be purchased within one year from Navy Federal cashRewards Credit Card account opening date to receive the one-time statement credit.
-Also nice that you get the full $98 even if you only pay $49 for the annual Walmart+ membership (the current discounted price from Walmart).
+Also nice that you get the full $98 even if you only pay $49 for the annual Walmart+ membership (the often-discounted price from Walmart).

 A few readers have commented that they don’t like dealing with miles or points, and prefer simply cash back.
-This is one of the better cash bonuses on a card with no annual fee.
-The first year value is nearly $400.
+This is one of the better cash bonuses on a flat 2% cash back card with no annual fee.
+I would recommend to maximize your stated income to include all legitimate, eligible sources in order to get the highest credit limit possible.

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.